 Geneive Abdo is a fellow at the Wilson Center in Washington, DC.
 She was most recently a visiting fellow at the Brookings Doha Center.
 Her current research focuses on the shifting political and religious alliances within Shia communities in the Middle East.
 She has worked at several Washington-based think tanks, including the Atlantic Council and the Stimson Center.
 She was a non-resident scholar at the Brookings Institution from 2013-17.
 She was also a lecturer at the Elliott School of International Affairs at the George Washington University from 2016-19.

-Among her vast publications, including monographs and works in scholarly journals.
+Her vast publications include monographs, books, and works in scholarly journals.
 Her newest publication is a chapter in the edited volume, The Gulf Cooperation Council at Forty: Risk and Opportunity in a Changing World, forthcoming from Brookings Press, July 2022.
 Abdo is the author of four books on the Middle East, including The New Sectarianism: The Arab Uprisings and the Rebirth of the Shi’a-Sunni Divide (Oxford University Press, 2016).
 Her other books, also published by Oxford, include a groundbreaking study of the Muslim Brotherhood’s rise to power in Egypt.
 Abdo has received many awards for her scholarship, including the prestigious John Simon Guggenheim Fellowship.
 Abdo also was the recipient of the Nieman Fellowship for study at Harvard University.

 Her thousands of articles and commentaries on Islam and the Middle East have appeared in The New York Times, Newsweek, Foreign Affairs, Foreign Policy Magazine, The Washington Post, and other publications.
 She is a frequent speaker at universities, think tanks, and international institutions in the United States, Europe, and the Middle East.